lore-masc/POWERTChannel_Thesis/SpeechRec/README.md

 # Speech Recognition CNN

-This Python script implements a double version of ResNet in order to use a different and notable amount of computable resources.
+This Python script implements different versions of convolutional neural networks (CNN) in order to use a different and notable amount of computable resources.

 The network will be able to classify, once trained, some vocal command classes.